 Activity #1 Pom-Pom Worms

 While reading How to Eat Fried Worms, students made worms from pipe cleaners, pom-poms, and wiggly eyes.
 Every year after I know the novels I plan to teach, I love browsing the pages of Oriental Trading to see what cute, easy projects they provide.
-Their craft kits are very reasonable priced.
+Their craft kits are very reasonably priced.
 Here is a link if you would like to check out this company.

 Activity #2 Edible Worms